CarlosLunaMota/MedianSort/README.md

 Finally, an obvious optimization (that I haven't tried so far) is to parallelize the `quick_select` calls.
-This is trivially easy since all the intervals of the same size are disjoint by definition and can be processed in parallel.
+This is trivially easy, since all the intervals of the same size are disjoint by definition and can be processed in parallel.